ashenafi-coder/BunaGuard/data/README.md

 # Dataset

-This folder documents the Ugandan smartphone coffee-leaf dataset used in the notebook.
+This folder documents the Ethiopian smartphone coffee-leaf dataset used in the notebook.
 Dataset images are not stored in this Git repository.
 Download the CC BY 4.0 source dataset from Mendeley Data: https://doi.org/10.17632/k36wnd6knb.1